followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/1 Configuration/onInserting.md

 <!--typeFunctionParamName1-->values<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-An object representing the item being inserted.
+The item to be inserted.
 <!--/typeFunctionParamDescription1-->